 Build your list of leads

+If you want to improve your b2b lead generation, you need to know your target customer.
 When you know who your target customer is, you can start to build a list formed from companies and decision makers that could be interested in your product/solution.
-Ideally, you should own the person’s name, e-mail address, company name and phone number.
+Ideally, you should own the person’s name, e-mail address, company name, and phone number.

 Start the conversation

 The main goal of the initial contact is to start a relationship with the prospect.
-Don’t get all pushy and copy-paste your elevator pitch in you initial messages.
+Also, don’t get all pushy and copy-paste your elevator pitch in your initial messages.
 Instead, start a relationship and nurture it.
 Start with forming a strong bond with the decision maker.
-Send them e-mails that are nothing but text and with no more than few paragraphs in them.
+Likewise, send them e-mails that are nothing but text and with no more than a few paragraphs in them.

 Get your prospects on the phone